Goodluck6897/CKA/Day 44/README.md

 Let’s begin with two crisp definitions:

 * **Stateless**: A stateless application is **just code**.
 It can be stopped, restarted, or rescheduled without disrupting users or data.
+Ex:Web tier, it has to store session data, databse
 * **Stateful**: A stateful application is **code + data, tightly coupled**.
 Its behavior depends on internal memory or persistent data it holds or stores.
+Backed app as it just processes the login it will not store the data
 ---

 ## The Classic Three-Tier Architecture